-The practices described for the hypothetical organic orchard used in this report are considered common for fresh market lemons in the South Coast region of California.
+The practices described for the hypothetical organic orchard used in this report are considered common for fresh market Valencia oranges in the South Coast region of California.
 Sample costs given for labor, materials, equipment and contract services are based on 1997 prices.
 The use of trade names is not an endorsement or a recommendation, nor is criticism implied by omission of similar products.
-A blank Your Cost column is provided to enter your actual costs on Tables 1 and 3 Costs Per Acre - Operations and Tables 2 and 4 Detail of Costs Per Acre - Inputs.
+A blank Your Cost column is provided to enter your actual costs on Table 1 Costs Per Acre - Operations and Table 2 Detail of Costs Per Acre - Inputs.
 Costs and practices detailed in this study may not be applicable to all situations.
 This study is only intended as a guide and can be used in making production decisions, determining potential returns, preparing budgets and evaluating production loans.

-This report consists of the set of assumptions used for fresh market organic lemon production, along with the following eight tables.
+This report consists of the set of assumptions used for fresh market organic Valencia orange production, along with the following six tables.

-- Table 1.

-Costs Per Acre to Establish a Cover Crop Operations
+- Table 1.Costs Per Acre Operations

 - Table 2.

-Detail of Costs Per Acre to Establish a Cover Crop Inputs
+Detail of Costs Per Acre Inputs

-- Table 3.Costs Per Acre Operations

-- Table 4.Detail of Costs Per Acre Inputs

-- Table 5.Monthly Cash Costs Per Acre
+- Table 3.Monthly Cash Costs Per Acre

-- Table 6.
+- Table 4.
 Annual Equipment, Investment And Business Overhead Costs

-- Table 7.Hourly Equipment Costs
+- Table 5.Hourly Equipment Costs

-- Table 8.Ranging Analysis
+- Table 6.Ranging Analysis